Day 3 (38km, 554m)

 “Cheers, we’re on the first floor, so we should be safe from prowlers.”

 What?
-Safe from prowlers.
+Safe from prowlers?
 Get a grip.
-It’s Laggan Locks not Moss Side, for crying out loud.
-Stan says nowt – as he stifles his laughter.
+It’s Laggan Locks not Moss Side, Manchester, for crying out loud.
+Stan stifles his laughter.

 What happened to the oatcakes?
-What happened to the mystery grey-black walker and how did the Scot and the two Geordies get on?
+Did the walker and her companions enjoy them?
+What happened to the mystery greys and blacks walker and the Scot and two Geordies?
 Go to sleep.
-The last sound heard outside is a car zooming along the A82; the last noise inside is from my throat, a reprise from the rubbish sausages.
+The last sound heard outside is a car zooming along the A82; the last noise inside the room is from my throat, a reprise from the meal on the boat.
+Excuse me.